SteelCompendium/data-md-dse/Bestiary/Bugbear Sneak.md

   t1: 2 damage; I1 sneak is concealed from the target (save ends)
   t2: 3 damage; I2 sneak is concealed from the target (save ends)
   t3: 4 damage; I3 sneak is concealed from the target (save ends)
+  effects:
+  - name: Effect
+    effect: 'The sneak shifts up to their speed and [[Hide|hides]] after using this ability. '
 - name: Carving Dagger
   type: Action
   cost: 2d10 + 2